Perfect Three-Day Budapest Itinerary

 • You can’t leave Budapest without hitting at least one of the famous ruin bars, like Szimpla Kert, a factory that was converted into an indoor-outdoor bar that is unlike anything I’ve seen before.
 Szimpla has several different bars inside, but be warned: you need cash for the wine bar!
 The other bars here take credit cards, but the wine bar requires you to put down a little cash for your wine glass, which is returned to you when you return your glass intact.
 We loved trying the famous Hungarian tokaji wine, a somewhat sweet white wine, along with several others.

 Well there you have it, the perfect way to spend three days in Budapest, now one of my favorite cities in Europe and certainly somewhere Brian and I plan on returning to in the not-so-distant future.
 Have you been to Budapest before?
 If it wasn’t on your radar before, I highly recommend adding this beautiful, historic city to your travel list!
+And when you’re planning your trip, check out GigSky for convenient, affordable eSIM options to keep you connected while traveling.
 If you haven’t already, make sure you subscribe to this blog so you don’t miss a thing, and be sure to let me know what you think in the comments!

 snapseed-59